 I started training on January 16, 2020.
-I ran 4-5 miles every Tuesday and Thursday, incrementally increasing my mileage each Saturday.
-It was the perfect challenge for me, someone who hadn’t run over 3 miles in a session for over a decade.
+I ran four to five miles every Tuesday and Thursday, incrementally increasing my mileage each Saturday.
+It was the perfect challenge for me, someone who hadn’t run over three miles in a session for over a decade.

 It was hard at first.
 But week by week, I got my tri-weekly endorphin rush running through my neighborhood and on local trail runs.
 I couldn’t believe how great I felt, and it lasted all day long.